n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolworkflow.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Custom n8n Workflow Tool node documentation
+title: Custom n8n Workflow Tool documentation
 description: Documentation for the Custom n8n Workflow Tool node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 priority: high
 ---

-# Custom n8n Workflow Tool node
+# Custom n8n Workflow Tool

 The Workflow Tool node is a tool that allows an agent to run another n8n workflow and fetch its output data.